Childhood Cancer Awareness Month: 12 Ways to Give Support

 4. Donate time

-To feel the direct impact of your support, dedicate time to the cause.
+To feel the direct impact of your support during childhood cancer month, dedicate time to the cause.
 Nonprofits can always use an extra hand, or benefit from services you and/or your employer can provide.
 Find volunteer opportunities—in your neighborhood or online, for you or a group of friends or coworkers—through VolunteerMatch.

 5. Speak up for kids with cancer

 With the aim of boosting awareness and inspiring people to action, provide a voice for kids fighting for their lives.
-Start a conversation on social media, write an email to your social network, send a tweet to your congressional representative on Twitter—the ways to inspire dialogue are plentiful.
+Start a conversation on social media, share an email to your social network, send a tweet to your congressional representative on Twitter, or even write a blog post—the ways to inspire dialogue are plentiful.
 All you have to do is speak up.

 6. Create childhood cancer gift baskets

 Gift baskets are a great pick-me-up for kids spending long periods of time in the children’s hospital.
-Think about things they might miss from life at home—perhaps a stuffed animal friend, fuzzy socks, or a coloring book—and wrap it up in a gold bow.
-If you have the time, find a pediatric hospital, help hand out the baskets, and see a child’s face brighten.
+Think about things they might miss from life at home—perhaps a stuffed animal friend, fuzzy socks, or a new coloring book—and wrap it up in a gold bow.
+If you have the time, spend a part of your day at a pediatric hospital, help hand out the baskets, and see a child’s face brighten.

 7. Start a fundraiser for someone facing childhood cancer